It is so easy to pop open a can, tear open a bag but what is the best for my dog commercial dog food or homemade dog food?

 I also added healthy fat.
 I love coconut oil.
 Coconut oil has anti-inflammatory properties, but it also helps guard against antibacterial, antiviral and anti fungal infections and it helps maintain healthy skin, coat and digestive system.

 Ultimately, I try to select oils that can withstand heat and are not from plant based seeds.
 Good options include, Avocado oil, Butter, Coconut Oil, Duck Fat, Ghee, Lard, Olive oil, Peanut oil, Tallow, Sesame oil, Flax oil, Walnut oil, Almond oil, Macadamia nut oil.
-Dr. Cate is the premier most expert on healthy oils, and there is no reason why her guidance should not be applicable to dogs, especially if you are cooking your pet’s food on high heat.
+Dr. Cate is the premier most expert on healthy oils, and there is no reason why her healthy oil guidance should not be applicable to dogs, especially if you are cooking your pet’s food on high heat.

 Here is one of the basic homemade dog food recipes that I tried which was loved by all three of our dogs.
 I am lucky to have a plentiful source of organic vegetables, a dog food testers other than me!